Xunnamius/project-utils/packages/plugin-lint/README.md

     is skipped
 - ⚠️ Warns when missing the `.github`, `.github/ISSUE_TEMPLATE`,
   `.github/workflows`, `.husky`, or `types` directories
-- ⚠️ Warns when `SECURITY.md` or `.github/SUPPORT.md` do not contain the
+- ⚠️ ‡ Warns when `SECURITY.md` or `.github/SUPPORT.md` do not contain the
   standard badge topmatter, or when said topmatter is pointing to the wrong package name and/or repo uri
-- ⚠️ Warns when standard links in `CONTRIBUTING.md`, `SECURITY.md`, or
+- ⚠️ ‡ Warns when standard links in `CONTRIBUTING.md`, `SECURITY.md`, or
   `.github/SUPPORT.md` are missing, or are pointing to the wrong package name and/or repo uri

-These additional checks are performed _only if_ executing in monorepo mode and `package.json` contains the `workspaces` key (i.e. only if cwd is the [project root][12]):
+These additional checks are performed only if linting a [monorepo project root][12]:

+- ⚠️ Warns when `package.json` contains `dependencies` or `version` keys
+  - If a `next.config.js` file exists, this check is skipped.
 - All [package roots][12] defined in the `package.json` `workspaces` key are recursively linted
-- ⛔ Errors when any two packages share the same `package.json` `name` key
-- ⛔ Errors when any two packages share the same [package-id][12]
-- ⚠️ Warns when `package.json` contains `dependencies` or `version` keys
-  - Given the existence of Next.js projects that might double as monorepos, this warning may be removed in a future version

-These additional checks are performed _only if_ executing in monorepo mode and `package.json` _does not_ contain the `workspaces` key (i.e. only if cwd is a [package root][12]):
+These additional checks are performed only if linting a [monorepo package root][12]:

 - ⛔ Errors when this package shares the same `package.json` `name` key as another package in the monorepo
 - ⛔ Errors when this package shares the same [package-id][12] as another package in the monorepo
-- ⛔ Errors when this package's source imports another package (from the same monorepo) but doesn't list said package in `package.json` `dependencies` key
+- ⛔ † Errors when this package's source imports another package (from the same monorepo) but doesn't list said package in `package.json` `dependencies` key
-  - This check is performed via ESLint static analysis ([`@projector-js/eslint-plugin`][15]), so dynamic imports are excluded
   - [Self-referential imports][13] are excluded from this check

+> † This check is performed using [Espree][16] AST static analysis.
+Dynamic
+> imports are not checked.
+>
+> ‡ This check is performed using [mdast-util-from-markdown][17] AST static
+> analysis.

 ## Install